Understanding structured settlements can be confusing at times.

 In settlement negotiations, a defense attorney may present the possibility of a structured settlement.
 At that point, your attorney will bring the settlement option to you.

-After discussing the structured settlement, your attorney will ask whether you are ready to sign on that option.
+After discussing the structured settlement, your attorney will ask whether you are ready to sign an agreement for that option.

 Once you accept a structured settlement, the defendant will pay you through installments of an annuity contract.